1. The Chinese Hukou system is a means of population registration, not unlike a census crossed with an in-country passport.

 Due to the hukou registration system, at least 250 million migrant workers lack access to social payments, whether it be for their children’s education or medical assistance for themselves.
 These urban disparities, coupled with sometimes archaic rural regulations, constitute a particularly important macroeconomic obstacle, particularly with regard to the five-year plan adopted by Beijing in 2011.
 This iteration of the plan is the twelfth in the city’s history and is designed to rebalance China’s economy in order to increase domestic consumption and reduce inequality.

-In the countryside farmers typically do not own their land, as it is lent to them by the authorities in thirty year increments.
+In the countryside farmers typically do not own their land, as it is lent to them by the authorities in thirty-year increments.
 In addition, user rights are not clearly defined and there is no formal market for farmland.
-Without urban hukou, migrant families tend to return periodically to cultivate their land, to maintain usufruct, and ensure a minimum level of social protection, which is also detrimental to agricultural productivity.
+Without urban hukou, migrant families tend to return periodically to cultivate their land, maintain usufruct (the right to use a property that is not legally owned by you), and ensure a minimum level of social protection, which is also detrimental to agricultural productivity.

 Impact on China’s Economy